hacknova/backend/README.md

 Modify the config, and run ArangoDB.
 There will be a docker-compose file soon.

+If you're re-creating this, don't forget to delete `.not-init` to make sure you can create an admin user.

 ## Setting up SendGrid

 First get an account from SendGrid, then grab the API Key (from LINK).
 Create a template